Operation Saluting October: FAPLA buildup

 Soviet advisers planning operations in southern Angola, 1980s.

 Preparations for Operation Saluting October commenced in April 1987.
 The offensive was to involve two FAPLA divisions composed of eight brigades staged around Cuito Cuanavale, for a total of 10,000-11,000 troops, 150 T-54/55 and T-62 main battle tanks, 30 PT-76 light tanks, and several organic batteries of M-46 and D-30 towed howitzers.
 In total, the force had around 500 armoured fighting vehicles.
 These were essentially motorised infantry brigades transported by truck and BTR-60PB armoured personnel carriers, each with an attached tank company, an armoured reconnaissance company, and six batteries of towed artillery.
 The decision to rely on motorised infantry mounted in wheeled vehicles was deliberate, as Soviet tracked vehicles experienced difficulties in the sandy soils of eastern Angola.
 Standard Soviet military tracks were simply not designed for the terrain in this region, and specialised tracks were required to achieve the most optimal off-road movement.
 This would prove to be a serious tactical disadvantage for the FAPLA tanks, and was a major factor in keeping them road-bound wherever possible.

 The enormous fleet of trucks required to carry the infantry and supplies were primarily Brazilian Engesa 4X4 EE-15s, as well as the larger 6X6 EE-25s and EE-50s, which FAPLA had acquired in large numbers the previous year.
 These trucks were not held in high regard by FAPLA's Soviet advisers, who considered them primitive and unreliable.
 FAPLA also used various models of older Soviet trucks and East German IFA W 50s, which had more powerful engines and better off-road performance.

 The FAPLA 47, 16, 21, and 59 Brigades were to spearhead the offensive on Mavinga.
 The FAPLA 8, 13, 25, and 66 Brigades provided security for the rear areas of the main offensive as it progressed, including guarding the lengthy supply lines needed to keep the front-line brigades in the field.
 Gusev believed this would prevent the leading brigades from being encircled.
 Previous offensives had also failed due to successful FALA attacks on FAPLA's extended supply lines, cutting the advancing units off from their logistics bases.
 Using half the force to provide rear security was thus perceived as essential.
-While not actively deployed during the offensive, FAPLA's 24 Brigade was also held in reserve at Cuito Cuanavale.
+8 Brigade's sole task was to provide security for the supply convoys between Menongue and Cuito Cuanavale, while 25 Brigade provided security for the supply convoys from Cuito Cuanavale to the front.
+13 Brigade provided security for the forward staging areas at Cuito Cuanavale.
+24 Brigade was held back as a mobile reserve, and 66 Brigade's objective was to secure the bridgeheads behind the four leading FAPLA brigades after they had successfully carried out their river crossings.